-If you are looking for fraud investigation service, your company may be a victim of a corporate fraud.
-It is important for you to not only detect the source of the fraud but also to identify its root cause and initiate the corrective and preventive actions.
+If you are looking for a fraud investigation service, your company may be a victim of corporate fraud.
+It is important for you to not only detect the source of the fraud but also to identify its root cause and initiate corrective and preventive actions.

 What a fraud investigation covers?

 A fraud investigation service covers the following aspects:

 - Establishing the root cause and control weaknesses that lead to the fraud